-Online shopping, entertainment, and social media have become integral to life for so many people, including seniors.
+Online shopping, entertainment, and social media have become integral to many people’s lives, including seniors.
 But the internet brings new dangers as well as benefits.
-Susan Doktor from Money.com shares 6 tips for keeping older adults safe from scammers and thieves while enjoying life in the digital age.
+Susan Doktor from Money.com shares six tips to help older adults stay safe from scammers and thieves while enjoying life in the digital age.

 Many elders embrace the changes the digital age has ushered in, diving headfirst into online shopping and delighting in social media that help them stay connected with old friends.